-37. An erosion control and drainage plan should be prepared for the project.
-The plan should be reviewed and approved by the project geotechnical engineer and engineering geologist.
+36. For design of the driveway parking areas, we recommend the proposed pavement should be reviewed and approved by the project geotechnical engineer and engineering geologist.
 Because of the potential slope instability at the site, erosion control and drainage systems will need to be maintained, repaired and replaced in the future after instability occurs.